arnicas/analyst-toolbelt-course/week2/PivotTables.md

   * century_totals
   * mean_winter

 Save this file as paris_pivots.xlsx.
+You'll add a histogram tab next.
 You will turn this in for HW.